dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 configurations and secrets easy to manage, and disambiguate values with the same keys by placing them in the different sections.

-> If you know how `toml` files are organized -> this is the same concept!
+> If you know how TOML files are organized -> this is the same concept!

 > A lot of config values are dictionaries themselves (i.e. most of the credentials) and you want the
 > values corresponding to one component to be close together.